earthpulse/eotdl/usecases/usecaseA/README.md

 Outputs a csv row with a date and bounding box formatted as `%Y-%m-%d` and `[lower_left_x, lower_left_y, top_right_x, top_right_y]` respectively, as expected by the sentinel-hub api.

+Update: Included an output column of directory paths for sanity checks.

 ## run\_extraction.sh